-In October 2016, CDPQ and Edelweiss entered into long-term partnership agreement – The agreement includes target investments by CDPQ of Rs 5000 crore over four years that will provide Edelweiss Group with capital to invest in stressed assets and private debt opportunities in India.
+CDPQ and Edelweiss entered into long-term partnership agreement – The agreement includes target investments by CDPQ of Rs 5000 crore over four years that will provide Edelweiss Group with capital to invest in stressed assets and private debt opportunities in India.
 This platform will invest in assets with the aim of restructuring debt and turning around companies, as well as becoming the provider of financing to Indian entrepreneurs and companies.
-These investments, to be carried out by Edelweiss Asset Reconstruction Company (EARC) and through different Edelweiss funds and will result in the purchase of non-performing loans from Indian banks and investments in private debt of growing Indian companies.
+Edelweiss Asset Reconstruction Company (EARC) will invest through different Edelweiss funds and will result in the purchase of non-performing loans from Indian banks and investments in private debt of growing Indian companies.
 CDPQ will also be acquiring a 20% equity stake in Edelweiss Asset Reconstruction Company (EARC).

 On November 23, 2017 Edelweiss Financial Services Limited (EFSL) raised Rs 1,527.75 crore through the Qualified Institutions Placement